roganhamby/diceless/README.md

 dpl is a command to drop the lowest.
 The lowest value dropped is shown after the resultant list.
 So, /roll 3d6 dpl will roll three six sided dice and drop the lowest.

+dph is a command to drop the highest.

+Functionally 2d20 dpl in D&D 5E is rolling with advantage and 2d20 dph is with disadvantage.

 You can combine these to do a roll such as /roll 4d6 rr1 dpl to reroll 1s and drop the lowest.
 Also, these do not requires a specific order so